 I'm hoping that the more one tries to write in Seuss, the easier it gets.
 We will see.
 Anyway, here is today's attempt:

-The Prompter said today, "I know what we'll do!
+MY LOVEThe Prompter today: "I know what we'll do!

 I'll ask you your love, and you'll tell me your Who!"